Comilla: Demographics

-At the time of the 2011 census, Comilla City Corporation had a population of 339,133, of which 177,300 were male and 161,833 were female.

-Muslims are over 91% of the population, while Hindus make up over 8%.
+As of 2022 census results, Comilla City Corporation had 101,245 households and a population of 440,233.
+17.63% of the population was under 10 years of age.
+Comilla had a literacy rate of 87.28% for those 7 years and older and a sex ratio of 100.68 males per 100 females.

 Transportation

 Highway

 One of the oldest highways of the Indian subcontinent, 'The Grand Trunk Road', passes through the city.
 The Dhaka–Chittagong Highway bypasses the city from the cantonment to Shuagaji through Poduar Bazar.
-The intercity bus terminal is located at Ashrafpur Bus terminal and ShashonGacha.There are many buses to go to Cumilla from Dhaka like Tisha, Royal Coach, Asia Line, Unique etc. Besides these there are also some local buses which take low price from the travellers.

-Railway

-Comilla is a nearby city of Laksham Junction and Akhaura Railway Junction.
-Rail connection is available to Dhaka, Chittagong, Brahmanbaria, and Sylhet.

-Education

-The Board of Secondary and Higher Secondary Education is responsible for holding public examinations (JSC, S.S.C, and H.S.C) in Comilla and five nearby districts.
+Airport

+Comilla Airport is a public-use airport that is not in use for commercial travel.

 Media

 Daily newspapers published in Comilla include Comillar Kagoj, Daily Amader Comilla, Shiranam, and Rupasi Bangla, established in 1972.
 Amod, founded in 1955, is the city's oldest weekly newspaper.